University of California San Francisco

 Our mission is to develop the next generation of leaders in academic surgery.

-Julie Ann Sosa, M.D., FACS, Leon Goldman, MD Distinguished Professor of Surgery and Chair, Department of Surgery
+Julie Ann Sosa, MD, MA, FACS, MAMSE, FSSO Leon Goldman, MD Distinguished Professor of Surgery and Chair, Department of Surgery